STARIONGROUP/ecss-10-25-annexc-integration-tests/README.md

   * CDP4-ADDIN&trade;: A Microsoft Excel ADDIN
   * CDP4-WEBAPP&trade;: A Web Application hosted by the CDP4 WebServices

 More information about the CDP&trade; can be found on the RHEA GROUP [Website](http://www.rheagroup.com/products/cdp/).
+A demo installer of the CDP4-IME&trade; application can be downloaded after registration here: http://products.rheagroup.com/CDP.

-A Public instance of the CDP4&trade; WebServices is available at http://cdp4services-public.rheagroup.com.
-The username and password are: admin/pass.
+A Public instance of the CDP4&trade; WebServices that is used to verify CDP4&trade; WebServices compliance is available at http://cdp4services-test.rheagroup.com.
+The content that is serviced by this instance is loaded by the contents of the [Data folder](./Data/) .
+The username and password to access this CDP4&trade; WebServices are: admin/pass.

 # OCDT